xonze/opentsdb.net/docs/source/user_guide/backends/hbase.rst

 In the tree row there are 0 or more rule columns that define a specific processing task on a time series.
 These columns are also UTF-8 encoded JSON objects and are modified with CAS calls.
 The qualifier id of the format ``rule:<level>:<order>`` where ``<level>`` is the main processing order of a rule in the set (starting at 0) and ``order`` is the processing order of a rule (starting at 0) within a given level.
 For example ``rule:1:0`` defines a rule at level 1 and order 0.

-Tree Collision Column
+Tree 碰撞 Column
 ---------------------

 If collision storage is enabled for a tree, a column is recorded for each time series that would have created a leaf that was already created for a previous time series.
 These columns are used to debug rule sets and only appear rin the collision row for a tree.
 The qualifier is of the format ``tree_collision:<tsuid>`` where the TSUID is a byte array representing the time series identifier.
 This allows for a simple ``getRequest`` call to determine if a particular time series did not appear in a tree due to a collision.
 The value of a colission column is the byte array of the TSUID that was recorded as a leaf.

-Not Matched Column
+不匹配 Column
 ------------------

 Similar to collisions, when enabled for a tree, a column can be recorded for each time series that failed to match any rules in the rule set and therefore, did not appear in the tree.
 These columns only appear in the not matched row for a tree.
 The qualifier is of the format ``tree_not_matched:<TSUID>`` where the TSUID is a byte array representing the time series identifier.
 The value of a not matched column is the byte array of the TSUID that failed to match a rule.

-Branch Column
+分支 Column
 -------------

 Branch columns have the qualifier ``branch`` and contain a UTF-8 JSON encoded object describing the current branch and any child branches that may exist.
 A branch column may appear in any row except the collision or not matched columns.
 Branches in the tree definition row are the ``root`` branch and link to the first level of child branches.
 These links are used to traverse the heirarchy.

-Leaf Column
+叶子 Column
 -----------

 Leaves are mappings to specific time series and represent the end of a hierarchy.
 Leaf columns have a qualifier format of ``leaf:<TSUID>`` where the TUID is a byte array representing the time series identifier.
 The value of a leaf is a UTF-8 encoded JSON object describing the leaf.
 Leaves may appear in any row other than the collision or not matched rows.